 What do I get?

-Sometimes you don't know the amount that you are lending.
-If you don't know you can leave it as the default answer; “as lent from time to time".
-This gives you some wiggle room.
+Sometimes you do not know the amount that you are lending to your child.
+If you do not know you can leave it as the default answer; “as lent from time to time”.

 If you do know but are paying it in instalments, then put it all in as one figure.